Timeline of the Fukushima nuclear accident: 26 September

 A revised decommissioning roadmap has the removal of fuel rods from reactor 3 storage pool starting in 2018, but the removal of fuel rods from the reactor 1 and 2 storage pools will be delayed until 2023.
 Removal of melted fuel debris from one of the reactors is expected to begin by 2021.

 2018

 19 January

 Unit 2 containment is investigated with a camera.
 The containment floor below the reactor is found to be covered with sandy and clay-like deposits that are thought to be fuel debris.
 Some fuel assembly components are seen on the floor.
 No significant damage is seen on the inner wall.
 The radiation dose rate in the containment varies between 7 and 42 grays per hour, depending on the location.

 2019

 15 February

 A robot with two "fingers" makes first contact with the fuel debris in the primary containment vessel (PCV) of reactor 2.
 The robot was able to move loose debris at 7 of the 10 locations probed, providing hope that it may be possible to remove these deposits from the PCV.

 2021

 28 February

 Removing all 566 spent fuel assemblies from the storage pool of unit 3 is completed.

+13 April

+The Cabinet of Prime Minister Suga unanimously approves that TEPCO release stored, treated wastewater to the Pacific Ocean over a course of 30 years.

+2023

+24 August

+Discharge of treated wastewater into the Pacific Ocean begins.